Lemrick Nelson: Violation of civil rights trials (1997 and 2003)

-In 1997, Nelson was convicted in federal court of violating Rosenbaum's civil rights.
+In 1997, Nelson and Price were both convicted in federal court of violating Rosenbaum's civil rights resulting in his death.
+After the judge ruled that the two men had committed second degree murder, Nelson was sentenced to nearly 20 years in prison, while Price was sentenced to nearly 22 years in prison.
 However, that verdict was vacated on appeal due to unfairness in the jury selection process.
 A retrial was held in 2003.
 There were two primary issues of contention: whether Nelson's actions had been motivated by prejudice and whether Nelson's actions caused Rosenbaum's death.

 In a departure from his position in the 1992 trial, Nelson admitted to having stabbed Rosenbaum and apologized to Rosenbaum's family for his actions.
 However, he denied his actions had been motivated by prejudice, claiming he had joined the mob because he was intoxicated and "caught up in the excitement".
-Prosecutors claimed that Nelson had admitted he had attacked Rosenbaum only after hearing someone shout "Let's get the Jew!".
+Prosecutors claimed that Nelson had admitted he had attacked Rosenbaum only after hearing Price shout "Let's get the Jew!"
 Rosenbaum's family claimed videotapes showed that Nelson was not intoxicated and claimed the mob of which Nelson was a member had shouted: "There's a Jew, let's get the Jew."

 On the issue of whether Nelson caused Rosenbaum's death, medical evidence was presented indicating that Rosenbaum had been stabbed four times, of which two of the wounds were fatal.

 On May 14, 2003, the jury found Nelson guilty of violating Rosenbaum's civil rights, but he was not found to have caused Rosenbaum's death.
 According to Cornell law professor Sherry Colb, the jury's verdict was "logically incoherent".
 Rosenbaum's family had filed a malpractice suit against the hospital where he died.
 The jury was supposed to—but did not—ignore this information in determining Nelson's guilt, reasoning that the hospital and Nelson could not both be guilty.
 Colb writes that "this line of reasoning can most generously be described as misguided and less generously as stupid."

 Nelson was subsequently sentenced to the maximum sentence of ten years' imprisonment.
-He served the full sentence (including time served before his 2003 trial) and was released on June 2, 2004.
+He served the full sentence (including time served before his 2003 trial) and was released from prison on June 2, 2004.
 In a May 2010 interview with the New York Post, Nelson indicated that he had stopped drinking; he said he considered stabbing Rosenbaum a "mistake" he made as "a kid".

+In 2002, Charles Price pleaded guilty to civil rights charges resulting in Rosenbaum's death.
+He was sentenced to 11 years and six months in prison.
+He was released from prison on November 4, 2009.